yarokon/idearium/debriefs/training-17.2-debrief/index.md

 ## What did you find confusing?

 - I asked for help on how to fix the remaining 4 links.
-  - I didn't figure out how I can update nested properties: `for (const property of Object.values(target))`.
+  - I didn't figure out that we can just use `Schema` instead of `SchemaProperties` with this workeround `for (const property of Object.values(target))`.
   - To fix `SchemaProperties` links, they should be defined as `preprocessors` if you use `leave` method.
 Otherwise, you will continue to see the "4 broken links" message, but in fact, they are not broken.
 Alternatively, you can use a decorator and the `enter` method (I changed the code to use this approach).
 - 📖 It would be good to explain in which case to use leave/enter.
 In the [sparkle example](https://redocly.com/docs/cli/custom-plugins/custom-decorators#decorator-example), `leave` modifies the content (which is probably wrong), but from the [Visitor pattern](https://redocly.com/docs/cli/custom-plugins/visitor) page, `leave` is used for reporting.
 As I noticed, `leave` for modifying content is buggy, and `enter` should be used for this purpose.
 - 📖 Use ECMAScript modules in examples and not legacy CommonJS
 - 📖 TypeScript could be useful for decorator return type, or at least update the docs so we can check parameters.
+- 📖 This [API tree node map](https://redocly.com/docs/openapi-visual-reference/openapi-node-types#openapi-3.0-and-3.1-node-type-tree) is outdated or not correct
+- 📖 Idea from Andrii T.: Show node type in Reunite editor when your hover over some element
 - 🐞 In version 0.97.4: `Failed to load the plugin "plugins/github.js"`.
 So I decided to stay on 0.97.3. ![0.97.4-plugin-path-issue.png](./images/0.97.4-plugin-path-issue.png)
 - 🐞 API Catalog is not working for another language.
 - 🐞 Decorators are not applied for API Catalog.
 I created a separate `apis` config with `root` pointing to `products/api-hub/petstore.yaml`, and the plugin is not invoked for this API.
 It also doesn't work if you apply decorators at the top level without `apis`.